CDC NSW: Blue Mountains Transit

 In August 2014, CDC purchased Blue Mountains Bus Company with 101 buses.
 It operated depots in Emu Plains, Leura and Valley Heights.
 Founded in 1951 as Pearce Omnibus, it operated services in the lower Blue Mountains.
 In 1999, it expanded with the purchase of Katoomba-Leura Bus Service, followed in 2002 by Blue Mountains Bus Co.
 On 1 December 2014, CDC formally took over the operations of Blue Mountains Bus Company and rebranded it as Blue Mountains Transit.

-Blue Mountains Transit now operates 73 buses as of July 2022, across the same 3 depots, which includes the recent additions of 14 ex-StationLink buses in July 2019.
+As of April 2025, Blue Mountains Transit operates 73 buses.

 CDC Canberra

 In September 2012, CDC purchased Deane's Transit Group which comprised Deane's Buslines which operates local services in Queanbeyan and into Canberra, and Transborder Express which runs services between Yass, Murrumbateman, Hall and Canberra.
 Both brands also operate school services within their service region.
 On 8 July 2013, Deane's Buslines was rebranded as Qcity Transit.

-As of July 2022, the combined QCity Transit and Transborder Express fleet consists of 149 buses.

 In January 2023, Qcity Transit and Transborder Express were rebranded as CDC Canberra.